Health Story

 About the same time that Hargrave was musing on mortality, he was approached by the Canadian Men’s Health Foundation (CMHF) to appear in a documentary exploring the fears and anxiety many men experience when it comes to medical health checkups.
 Titled What’s So Funny About Men’s Health?, the short film follows Hargrave as he confronts the possible repercussions of decades of excess, and explores the steps he could take to become healthier and feel better.

-Toby hargrave biking with dog
+Toby Hargrave biking with dog

 Photo credit: Ken Cheng